JueonPark/NdpxEstimator/README.md

 As you see, it is just a simple regression model.

 ## Datasets
 I manually collected all the data from the previous experiments.
-The experiments were held on BERT Large, BERT Base, Resnet18, MobileNet v2, Transformer Base, and Vision Transformer.
+The experiments were held on Resnet18 and MobileNet v2.

 ## Model
 Currently just using a bunch of dense layers stacked